CarlJlin/TheMightyPath/readme.md

 ### EXP System

 - Gain Stats based on class
--gain abilities based on level and class
+- gain abilities based on level and class

 ### Equipments